Am I a Pharisee like those Jewish scholars in the Gospels?

 Pride pushed a Pharisee to his decision two thousand years ago.

-But Jesus kept reaching out, beckoning all the Pharisees and scribes to set aside their preconceived notions and open their eyes–all they had to do was follow Him.
+But Jesus kept reaching out.
+He beckoned Pharisees and scribes to set aside their preconceived notions and open their eyes.
+All they had to do was follow Him.

 My pride sometimes struggles, too.